 The vital signs may be initially consistent with the shock.

 The findings of the physical examination are mainly due to individual hormonal deficiencies.

-It may include decreased muscle strength, dry wrinkled skin, paleness, loss of pubic and axillary hair, atrophy of the breasts and decreased vaginal secretions.
+It may include decreased muscle strength, dry, wrinkled skin, paleness, pubic and axillary hair loss, atrophy of the breasts, and reduced vaginal secretions.

-Mental examination may show mental decline, apathy, and psychiatric disorders.
+The mental examination may show a cognitive decline, apathy, and psychiatric disorders.

-Other causes of hypopituitarism, more common is pituitary neoplasia.
+Another cause of hypopituitarism, more common, is pituitary neoplasia.

 Complete loss of pituitary function is life-threatening and requires immediate treatment.

 Computed tomography or magnetic resonance imaging can help evaluate pituitary injury due to infarction or hemorrhage, but images are rarely needed in a classic clinical setting.

 An empty Turkish chair can be seen in the images if pituitary necrosis has occurred, particularly if it has been prolonged.

 The pituitary gland increases in size during pregnancy, up to 136% of the average length under normal conditions, so it becomes more dependent on blood flow and is susceptible to ischemia.